Comprehensive Documentation Services for 1C-Bitrix Projects

 • Modules in /local/modules/ — API, events, installation scripts

-• Event handlers — list of all AddEventHandler/registerEventHandler with descriptions: which event, what it does, criticality
+• Event handlers — list of all AddEventHandler/registerEventHandler with description: which event, what it does, criticality

-• Agents (b_agent) — schedule, functionality, which ones must not be stopped (1C exchange, mailings, cart cleanup)
+• Agents (b_agent) — schedule, functionality, which ones cannot be stopped (1C exchange, newsletters, cart cleanup)

 Integrations:

-• 1C exchange: catalog module settings → "Exchange with 1C," CommerceML format, CCatalogImport schedule, property mapping, pitfalls (encodings, timeouts, import.xml size)
+• Exchange with 1C: settings of the catalog module → “Exchange with 1C”, CommerceML format, CCatalogImport schedule, property mapping, pitfalls (encodings, timeouts, import.xml size)

-• Payment systems: handlers in sale.handlers, operating modes (test/production), callback URLs
+• Payment systems: handlers in sale.handlers, operation modes (test/live), callback URLs

 • Delivery services: profiles in sale.delivery, calculation algorithms, API keys

-• CRM, marketplaces, external APIs: endpoints, authentication mechanisms, sync frequency
+• CRM, marketplaces, external APIs: endpoints, authentication mechanisms, synchronization frequency

 For content managers and administrators: